 Teaching and Supervisions

-D1D The Holy Spirit and Christian Experience (course co-ordinator)
+Paper C16: The Holy Spirit and Christian Experience

-Dr Zahl is open to supervising doctoral research in most major areas of Christian theology.
-Topics of particular interest include the Holy Spirit, salvation, affect and emotion, the intellectual history of Protestantism, Martin Luther, the doctrine of sin, and the impact of embodiment in theological discourse.
+Professor Zahl is open to supervising doctoral research in most major areas of Christian theology.
+Topics of particular interest include the Holy Spirit, salvation, affect and emotion, the intellectual history of Protestantism, Martin Luther, the doctrine of sin, and the significance of embodiment for theological knowledge-production.